tabholt/detecting_edgeworth_cycles/README.md

   - `cd labeled_databases`
   - `curl https://drive.switch.ch/index.php/s/pwq1Sw0RssyDuUC/download --output ALL_detrended_price_windows.json`
   - Only about 10 percent of observations contain human labels. {1: cycling, 0.5: maybe cycling, 0: not cycling}
+  **Note:** These commands may not work on Windows.
+In this case, you may either [install Git](https://github.com/git-guides/install-git) and/or [install curl](https://developer.zendesk.com/documentation/api-basics/getting-started/installing-and-using-curl/#windows) or download these repositories from the following links: [tankerkoenig](https://dev.azure.com/tankerkoenig/tankerkoenig-data/_git/tankerkoenig-data) [detrended_price_windows](https://drive.switch.ch/index.php/s/pwq1Sw0RssyDuUC/download) and then unzip it in your desired directory.

 ## Requirements
 This code requires Python 3.8 or later, with the following packages and their associated dependencies: